 The article reported that I had become increasingly frustrated by the way the state had handled the case and that I was amazed by the state’s refusal to subpoena an ex-girlfriend (Linda Gray) of the deceased.

 As I read the article I had no idea what it meant.
-Since Shuman hung up on me when I called him after Higgins January 11, 1985 article.
-I was apprehensive about calling him to ask what it meant.
-Instead, I called Higgins again and asked him what was happening.
+I decided to call Shuman to ask him what was happening and why he didn't question Linda Gray, but he hung up on me.
+I knew he was upset over Higgins Jan.
+11, article.
+So, I was apprehensive about calling him to ask what was happening.
+Instead, I called Higgins and asked him.
 He said the charges against the three men were going to be dismissed because the police had fed Sharon Sargent the story she told the grand jury.
 I was shocked.
 I strongly believed Sharon Sargent’s story because she was saying that Mike lost his life as a result of Percy Sargent’s drug arrest in the DEA undercover drug sting.

 Higgins asked me if I had ever considered the possibility that the police killed Mike.
 I said I had thought about it (I had already accused a Maine DEA agent of killing Mike) but found it hard to believe that the police were actually responsible for Mike’s murder.
 He replied, “How about an overzealous cop from another area?”
 I did later learn that one of the DEA agents on the February 17–18, 1981 drug sting—the night Mike was murdered—was from Connecticut.